 For you to lose weight, you need a caloric deficit.

 With a caloric deficit, you can lose around 10 pounds during a month in a keto diet.
-It’s not recommended to have a weight loss of more than 1% of your body weight per week since more than this could lead to a decrease in muscle mass.
+Aiming to lose 1 - 2 pounds/ week is realistic and healthy.

 For endurance athletes, it can be a good option.